chromaui/learnstorybook.com/content/intro-to-storybook/react/en/creating-addons.md

 ### Displaying the actual assets

-To actually see the assets displayed in our addon, we need to copy them over to the `public` folder and adjust the `addParameter` option to reflect these changes.
+To actually see the assets displayed in our addon, we need to copy them over to the `public` folder and adjust the story's `parameters` option to reflect these changes.

 Storybook will pick up on the change and will load the assets, but for now, only the first one.